 The lucky reader is soon introduced to the lovely Boris.
 Again, it’s important for the story to highlight he’s very young, but not far off 20.
 When I first read the Age of Reason I was 19, so I identified with Boris pretty much straight away.
 13 years later, his charm and youthful naivety still make him an endearing character.

 The relationship between these two becomes central in the whole trilogy as it plays out over a couple of years.
 It seems doomed to failure from the off, with Lola paranoid she’ll age beyond his reach and Boris too youthful to really care about anything.
-She’s so anxiety ridden she’s even an open heroin addict, which Boris and Ivich agree is a “good thing” following on from a furtive discussion.
+She’s so anxiety-ridden she’s become an open cocaine addict, which Boris and Ivich agree is a “good thing” following on from a furtive discussion.

 He has a huge amount of admiration for Mathieu, but still doesn’t fancy achieving any grand age of any sort.
 Of older people, he notes:

 They’re reliable, they show you what to do, and there’s solidity in their affection.

 Along with Lola, in this chapter the couple is in a nightclub for an evening of dance.
 It’s a fitting way to introduce Boris, who is out of place at only 19.
 The pair discusses their situation, with Lola fussing over him and expressing many of the glaring foibles in their relationship.

 Once they start dancing, Boris is shocked to see a young man dancing impressively who turns out to be at least in his 40s.
 Panicking about ageing, Sartre follows his considerations.